Pubescent boys often experience overwhelming growth in their voice boxes in a short period of time, and that can be an awkward auditory transition.

-“Between the ages of 9 and 16 boys’ larynx and vocal cords grow significantly over time which makes their voice deeper,” general practitioner Dr. Nikola Djordjevic explains.
+“Between the ages of 9 and 16, boys’ larynx and vocal cords grow significantly over time, which makes their voice deeper,” explainers general practitioner Nikola Djordjevic, M.D.
 “Along with larynx, cavities in the nose, throat, and sinuses become wider to enable the voice to resonate better.”

-The larynx, often referred to as a voice box, is a hollow muscular organ located at the top of the neck involved in breathing and talking.
+The larynx, often referred to as the voice box, is a hollow muscular organ located at the top of the neck that’s involved in breathing and talking.
 The larynx has two vocal folds, or cords, that vibrate to produce pitch and volume.
-Men have larger voice boxes than women, which is why they often protrude, forming Adam’s apple.
-These voices boxes have thicker folds as well.
-But, prior to puberty, boys and girls both have similarly small larynxes with thin cords.
-Sex hormones released from the pituitary gland during puberty — notably that old devil testosterone — cause the larynx to grow and vocal folds to thicken and strengthen, deepening the voices.
+Prior to puberty, boys and girls both have similarly small larynxes with thin cords.
+Sex hormones released from the pituitary gland during puberty, notably testosterone. cause the larynx to grow and vocal folds to thicken and strengthen, deepening boys’ voices.
+“This change usually happens quite fast, and boys aren’t able to control their voices properly in the beginning,” Djordjevic says.

 None of this is unhealthy.
 Funny?
 Yes.
 Worrisome?
 No. Part of young men’s gender presentation?
 You bet.

-“This change usually happens quite fast and boys aren’t able to control their voice properly in the beginning,” Djordjevic says.
-Girls voices deepen during puberty as a result of the larynx and vocal cord growth, but because women’s voice boxes are smaller overall the transition is more gradual.
-Since their voices are higher naturally, the change is barely noticeable.
+Girls voices deepen during puberty as a result of larynx and vocal cord growth, but because women’s voice boxes are smaller overall, the transition is more gradual.
+And since their voices are higher naturally, the change is barely noticeable.
 There are variations, to be sure, but most girls go through a smoother transition.

-“Not all boys will experience cracking in their voice.
+“Not all boys will experience cracking in their voices.
 If they do, it won’t sound the same with everyone,” Djordjevic adds.
-“For this reason, not experiencing cracking, or experiencing it later shouldn’t be a sign of concern”
+“For this reason, not experiencing cracking, or experiencing it later, shouldn’t be a sign of concern.”